esu-justinas/java-school/exercises/Readme.md

               "name": "Vardenis",
               "surname": "Pavardenis"
           }
    2. GET /api/mechanic/{id} , where instead of {id}.
-You can put id of existing mechanic entity from DB and this endpoint should return json object of that entity like looking like this, with 200 HTTP code:
+You can put id of existing mechanic entity from DB and this endpoint should return json object of that entity looking like this, with 200 HTTP code:

           {
               "id": <id of DB entity>